elkhorn-heavy/walkthroughs/overthewire/natas/level_20.md

   // Clear the session data for this session with a new array.
   $_SESSION = array();

-  // Each line of the file is a space separated key / value pair.
-Set the
+  // Each line of the file is a space separated key/value pair.
+Set the session
-  // session variables to these pairs. foreach(explode("\n", $data) as $line) {
+  // variables to these pairs.
+  foreach(explode("\n", $data) as $line) {
     $parts = explode(" ", $line, 2);
     if ($parts[0] != "") {